sc-ventures/cloudbreak-documentation/docs/images.md

 **Select a Custom Image in Cloudbreak UI**

-In the web UI, your custom image should be available under the **Choose OS Type** in the advanced **General Configuration** section of the wizard:
+In the web UI, in the advanced **General Configuration** section of the create wizard wizard:

+1. Under **Choose Image Catalog**, select your custom image catalog.
+2. Under **Base Images** > **Choose Image**, select the provider-specific image that you would like to use.
+    The "os" that you specified in the image catalog will be displayed in the selection and the content of the "description" will be displayed in green.
+3. You can leave the default entries for the Ambari and HDP repositories, or you can customize to point to specific versions of Ambari and HDP that you want to use for the cluster.

 <a href="../images/cb-images.png" target="_blank" title="click to enlarge"><img src="../images/cb-images.png" width="650" title="Cloudbreak UI"></a>

-The "os" that you specified in the image catalog will be displayed in the selection and the content of the "description" will be displayed in green.

-You can leave the default entries for the Ambari and HDP repositories, or you can customize to point to specific versions of Ambari and HDP that you want to use for the cluster.

 **Select a Custom Image in CLI**